Working with Families & Campers to Address Homesickness at Soccer Camp

 • Don’t make deals or promises you don’t intend to keep

-• Contact the Academy office if you have any questions or concerns
+• Contact the Academy office if you have any questions or concern

 Communications from your Camper